-The overall goal of this master's degree program is to train new professionals capable of accompanying the widespread diffusion of Artificial Intelligence in the professional world, enabling the reasonable and responsible integration of new technologies into the human context in which they are to be used.
+The overall goal of this master's degree program is to offer a significantly interdisciplinary context to train new professionals capable of accompanying the widespread diffusion of Artificial Intelligence, enabling the reasonable and responsible integration of new technologies into the human context in which they are to be used.
 This integration aims to solve complex problems involving a constellation of non-technical variables: strategic goals, moral values, legal constraints, cognitive biases, and other psychological and social factors.
 From this perspective, the input of human agents becomes an integral part of an Artificial Intelligence system, and Artificial Intelligence itself becomes a set of sophisticated technologies to enhance the intelligence of human agents by expanding their cognitive capabilities.
-Hence, there is an essential need for strongly interdisciplinary skills to meaningfully and responsibly guide this process of integrating new technologies into the real-world contexts.
+Hence, there is an essential need for strongly interdisciplinary skills, both theoretical and empirical ones, to meaningfully and responsibly guide this process of integrating new technologies into the real-world contexts.